GwendolyneFreddy/Infinity-Animations/README.md

 - [0] Infinity Animations (t-main.tpa, t-main_ee.tpa)
     - Split this huge component into smaller ones for more comfortable readability and maintenance (*ia_mod_content_check.tpa*, *ia_restore_bg2_animations.tpa*, *ia_replacing_low_animations.tpa*, *ia_update_cre_animation_offset.tpa*, *ia_soundsets_conflicts.tpa*, *ia_correcting_creature animations.tpa*, *ia_correcting_weapon_animations.tpa*). :wink:
     - Added ToBEx compatibility: checks for ToBEx external walking sound files (*t-aniwksnd.tpa*) and resolves soundsets creature animation conflicts (*ia_soundsets_conflicts.tpa*).
+    - *t-animate.tpa*: Fixed the regression mess introduced by BWP Fixpack (as of v.
+18) that overwrites animate.ids and breaks IA installation by adding duplicated entries and populating the file with animation slots used by EE games. :rage:
     - NTotSC compatibility: removed ntkeelor.dlg patch (Keelor the Dwarf dialog) because it has already been fixed in latest NTotSC versions.
     - No longer fixes creature names strref typos (Deletes extra spaces and line breaks) if the selected mod language is not the game language.
     - Added new *ia_sort_ids* installation option (1 by default): automatically sorts animate.ids, anisnd.ids and aniwksnd.2da files after modification and appending (maybe useful for modders...).
 If you want to speed up installation time by 1 or 2 seconds, set it to 0. :wink: